giraffe-fsharp/Giraffe/README.md

 ## Custom HttpHandlers

 Defining a new `HttpHandler` is fairly easy.
-All you need to do is to create a new function which matches the signature of `WebContext -> Async<WebContext option>`.
-Through currying your custom `HttpHandler` can extend the original signature as long as the partial application of your function will still return a function of `WebContext -> Async<WebContext option>`.
+All you need to do is to create a new function which matches the signature of `HttpHandlerContext -> Async<HttpHandlerContext option>`.
+Through currying your custom `HttpHandler` can extend the original signature as long as the partial application of your function will still return a function of `HttpHandlerContext -> Async<HttpHandlerContext option>`.

 ### Example: